hujo/gf-user-vimfn/README.md

 If you are using the vim-gf-user, gf-user-vimfn offers its extension.

 Conditions to operate
-- filetype is vim, or in the case of help
+- filetype is vim or help
-- syntax of the cursor position begins with vim (filetype is not considered in this case)
+- syntaxname of the cursor position begins with vim (filetype is not considered in this case)

 #### used alone
 Provide functions just one